Articles By Rebecca Lim

-Rebecca Lim is a Singaporean-born medical doctor who earned her M.B.B.S. from Monash University, Australia.
-She is currently practicing in Melbourne, Australia, and has a keen interest in surgery and research.
+Rebecca Lim is a Singaporean-born medical doctor practising in Melbourne, Austraia.
+She earned her MBBS degree from Monash University, Australia.

 Hope For New Diabetic Drugs As Insulin Master Switch Is Uncovered